Waxes are an important part of painting unique art furniture

 Yes, furniture waxes can and should be used with waxy lime paint as well.

-With them, you can create interesting layering, three-dimensionality and the same patina and accentuation of wood decorations as with traditional chalk paint - colored waxes finish your furniture - the protective properties are already ready in the durable waxy chalk paint!
+With them, you can achieve interesting layering, three-dimensionality and the same patina and emphasis on wood decorations as with traditional chalk paint - colored waxes finish your furniture - the protective properties are already ready in the durable waxy chalk paint!

 You can get to know the waxy paints of the Frenchic series, the Lazy Range series here , and the waxes of the Frenchic series here.